Guiding Star award

 - Must be accompanied by a copy of the member's guiding history report.
 This can be generated by your country/region team.

-In some circumstances an emergency application may be considered at short notice.
+In some circumstances, an emergency application may be considered at short notice.
 If the award needs to be processed quickly, please contact your country or region office, who’ll contact the chair of the awards committee.

-Any member of Girlguiding may start an application for this award.
-The nomination needs to be discussed with the relevant commissioner.
-Submit completed applications for the guiding star award to your country or region office for consideration.
+Submit completed applications for the Guiding Star award to your country or region office for consideration.
 Applications are then submitted to the Girlguiding awards committee for the final decision.

 The awards committee usually meets twice a year, in spring and autumn.